The Importance Of Updating Keywords

 It's difficult to predict trends, especially when they can seem so random but by thinking more broadly, even thinking ahead to what happens later on in the year, you'll come up with words you didn't think would matter.
 Important dates are a great example.
 Yes, christmas only happens once a year but with it being a commercial money-maker, christmas music becomes very popular and you'd be surprised at how early companies start working on their christmas adverts.
 Using seasonal words is good too; everyone loves summer, holiday-like music.

-While only having twenty words, most libraries give you the opportunity to edit your tracks and change those keywords.
+While only having twenty words, most stock music libraries give you the opportunity to edit your tracks and change those keywords.
 Yes, uploading new music with popular trends is great but changing keywords on old music too, while taking more time away from creating new music, gives them new life and sends more money your way.

 A YOUTUBE EXAMPLE